 FLEET 6 Fleet is maintained 4 1 Medium Individuals responsible for daily checks.
 Fleet is serviced annually and MOT (as appropriate).
 January 2026 Director of Leisure & Environment / Leisure & Environment Committee 7 Individuals are competent drivers 4 1 Medium Individuals are aware of their responsibilities regarding driving Council fleet.
 Driver assessment biennially.
 Quarterly driver licence checks.
 The Fleet Management and Driver Policy offers guidance on responsibilities of the individual.
-Director of Leisure & Environment / Leisure & Environment Committee FINANCE 8 Banking arrangements 2 1 Low Reviewed periodically by Finance and Policy Executive.
-Suppliers mostly paid by BACS but any cheques require two Members' signatures.
+Director of Leisure & Environment / Leisure & Environment Committee FINANCE .
+8 Banking arrangements 2 1 Low Reviewed periodically by Policy, Resources and Finance Committee Finance and Policy Executive.
+Suppliers mostly paid by BACS where appropriate but any cheques require two Members' signatures.
 The Council have moved to electronic income collection via BACS, online payments or card payments where possible.
-The Finance and Policy Executive review all payments and income following their consideration by the service committees.
+The Policy, Resources and Finance Committee Finance and Policy Executive review all payments and income following their consideration by the service committees.
 January 2026 Chief Executive / Deputy Responsible Finance Officer /Finance & Policy Executive 9 Protection of Investments 2 1 Low An investment register is reviewed monthly.
 There is a 3-year contract with Arlingclose who provide investment advice which monitors the security of any investment/counterparty.
 January 2026 Chief Executive / Deputy Responsible Finance Officer /Finance & Policy Executive